 Medicare prescription drug coverage (Part D) helps you pay for both brand-name and generic drugs.
 Medicare drug plans are offered by insurance companies and other private companies approved by Medicare.

-1. Medicare Prescription Drug Plans (sometimes called “PDPs”) add prescription drug coverage to Original Medicare, some Medicare Private Fee-for-Service (PFFS) Plans, some Medicare Cost Plans, and Medicare Medical Savings Account (MSA) Plans.
+Medicare prescription drug coverage is an optional benefit offered to everyone who has Medicare.
+These plans are sometimes called Medicare Prescription Drug Plans (PDPs) add drug coverage to Original Medicare, some Medicare Cost Plans, some Medicare Private Fee-for-Service (PFFS) Plans, and Medicare Medical Savings Account (MSA) Plans.

 Elder Options of Texas

 DISCLAIMER: Links to other websites or references to products, services or publications do not imply the endorsement or approval of such websites, products, services or publications by Elder Options of Texas.
 The determination of the need for senior care services and the choice of a facility is an extremely important decision.
 Please make your own independent investigation.